By Dr. Brandon Colby MD, a Personalized Preventive Medicine specialist and expert in clinical genomics.

 Drug interactions are another cause of side effects.
 When two types of drugs interact inside of the body, it can cause undesirable reactions.Learn More: Medication Side Effects

 The adverse effects of over-the-counter medications and prescription drugs can be mild, moderate, or severe.
 In some extreme cases, they can be life-threatening.

-The National Cancer Institute (NCI) defines unwanted drug effects as an unexpected medical problem that results from drug treatment or therapy.
+The National Cancer Institute (NCI) defines an ‘Adverse Event’ related to medication as an unexpected medical problem that results from drug treatment or therapy.
 The U.S. Food and Drug Administration (FDA) bases their approval of treatments on possible side effects, which is why the organization encourages people to report any adverse events they may experience to them or to a health care professional.